How to Apply for Medicine at Auckland University

 |ATAR (Australian students)||90||90|

-You will also need to complete the DELNA at Auckland, or the Health Sciences Diagnostic English test at Otago.
+You will also need to complete the DELNA at Auckland University, or the Health Sciences Diagnostic English test at Otago University.
 These are to ensure your English ability is adequate to study, or alternatively whether you will need assistance.
 These tests are not designed to gatekeep students, but to ensure you obtain the best education, so don’t stress about these assessments.

 You should apply to your first year of university via the Auckland University website.
 You can apply as soon as you like, typically around September before the year you want to study.
 Try to apply no later than the end of December, as some General Education courses will fill up quickly preventing you from enrolling in your first choice.
 Apply either as a Bachelor of Science majoring in biomedical science, or in Health Science depending on what interests you more.
 Biomedical Science is more science focused, whereas Health Science has more of a population health focus.